 |

-Park at the Magnetic Termite Mounds, Litchfield National
+Car Park at the Magnetic Termite

-The photo on the left the shows the visitor carpark
+The photo on the left the shows the visitor

-to the viewing area of the Magnetic Termite Mounds.
+walk to the viewing area of the Magnetic Termite Mounds.

-long do termite colonies live?
+How long do termite colonies live?

 We do know that the worker and soldier termites only